David Hemmings: Blowup and stardom

 Around 1967 Hemmings was briefly considered for the role of Alex in a film version of Anthony Burgess's novel A Clockwork Orange (1962), which was to be based on a screen treatment by satirist Terry Southern and British photographer Michael Cooper.
 Cooper and the Rolling Stones were reportedly upset by the move and it was decided to return to the original plan in which Mick Jagger, the lead vocalist of the Rolling Stones, would play Alex, with the rest of the Stones as his droog gang; the production was shelved after Britain's chief censor, the Lord Chamberlain, indicated that he would not permit it to be made.

 Hemmings costarred with Richard Attenborough in the crime comedy, Only When I Larf (1968), then was the sole star of an anti-war film, The Long Day's Dying (1968).
 Both films flopped.
 More financially successful was the science fiction sex comedy Barbarella (1968), starring Jane Fonda in which Hemmings had a key supporting role.
 He played the lead in two period films for MGM: a comedy, The Best House in London (1969), and the historical epic Alfred the Great (1969), in which Hemmings had the title role.
 Neither film did well at the box office, with Alfred the Great being a notable flop.

-Hemmings was cast in further lead roles at the start of the 1970s : The Walking Stick (1970) with Samantha Eggar for MGM; Fragment of Fear (1970), a thriller; and Unman, Wittering and Zigo (1971).
-He went to Hollywood to play a supporting role in The Love Machine (1971).
-Back in Britain he starred in a horror film, Voices (1973).
+Hemmings was cast in further lead roles at the start of the 1970s : The Walking Stick (1970) with Samantha Eggar for MGM; Fragment of Fear (1970), a thriller co-starring his then-wife Gayle Hunnicutt; and Unman, Wittering and Zigo (1971).
+He went to Hollywood to play a supporting role in The Love Machine (1971), starring John Phillip Law and Dyan Cannon.
+Back in Britain he starred in a horror film, Voices (1973), his second film with Gayle Hunnicutt.
 He went to Spain to appear in Lola (1974) and in Britain supported Richard Harris in Juggernaut (1974).